Council on Virginia Tech History

 The Council will explore how Virginia Tech might recognize and acknowledge its history in the context of today and the Beyond Boundaries vision for the future as we prepare for our 150th anniversary.
 Periodically, the Council will communicate its findings in ways that incorporate the university's core missions of teaching and learning, research and discovery, service and engagement.
 Its findings and recommendations will be shared with the president, the relevant bodies of shared governance, and the broader community.

-COUNCIL ON VT HISTORY PROJECTS UNDERWAY
+COUNCIL ON VIRGINIA TECH HISTORY PROJECTS UNDERWAY

 In response to the opportunities offered by Virginia Tech's 150th commemoration in 2022, the Council on Virginia Tech History has developed a comprehensive approach for broad-based programming, endorsed and supported by President Tim Sands, reflecting the multiple perspectives of our shared history.
 Major features include: